Anurag021/HouseOfBooks/README.md

 # HouseOfBooks
-House of books is an ecommerce website for books, here you can find various category of books for reading.
+House of books is an ecommerce website for books, here you can find various category and wide range of books that are ideal for reading.